Chinese intelligence activity abroad: Norway

 Hackers working as part of APT 10, on behalf of the Chinese government, hacked Norwegian business software provider Visma, reportedly to gain access to the information on the company's customers.
 Beginning on 30 August 2018, APT10 used a malware program dubbed Trochilus and accessed a backdoor, and then proceeded to use WinRAR and cURL to exfiltrate data from Visma to a Dropbox account.
+Norwegian parliamentary email accounts were breached by Chinese state hackers during the 2021 Microsoft Exchange Server data breach.

+In July 2024, Norwegian authorities arrested a suspected spy for China.
+In May 2026, the Norwegian Police Security Service arrested a Chinese national on suspicion of attempting to illegally obtain satellite data.

 Poland

 On 19 April 2009, Stefan Zielonka, a non-commissioned officer serving as a cipher operator for the Military Information Services and later the Military Intelligence Service, mysteriously disappeared.
 Following his disappearance, some speculated that Zielonka may have worked for Russian intelligence or defected to China, where his expertise in cryptography and knowledge of NATO communication systems could have provided valuable information.
 Conversely, others suggested that Zielonka struggled with depression and personal issues, though this was disputed by some.
 On 27 April 2010, Zielonka's body was found in an advanced state of decomposition on the banks of the Vistula River, with a rope hanging from a nearby tree and documents bearing his name.
 Some speculated that his death may have been staged.
 Eventually, DNA testing of four bone fragments confirmed the body was his, and investigators ruled out third-party involvement.
 However, the case and its investigation remained shrouded in numerous unresolved and puzzling circumstances.

 In April 2018, a former member of the Parliament of Poland for Samoobrona, Mateusz Piskorski, was charged with espionage on behalf of Russia and China.

 In January 2019, the Huawei sales director for Poland, identified as Weijing Wang (a.k.a.
 "Stanislaw Wang") was arrested, along with a former senior agent of the Agencja Bezpieczeństwa Wewnętrznego (ISA) named Piotr Durbajlo, on suspicion of espionage.
 Wang was educated at the Beijing Foreign Studies University and studied Polish in Łódź, and subsequently worked as a cultural attaché at the Chinese consulate in Gdańsk.
 Wang joined Huawei's Enterprise Business Group in 2017.
 Durbajlo worked at the Military University of Technology, working on telecommunications security projects.
 After retiring from the ISA, he began working as a consultant for Orange Polska.